-The existing and projected gap between our finite resources and the level of capabilities needed to implement our strategy for U.S.-Soviet relations makes it essential that we: 1) establish firm priorities for the use of limited U.S. resources where they will have the greatest restraining impact on the Soviet Union; and 2) mobilize the resources of our European and Asian allies and our Third World friends who are willing to join with us in containing the expansion of Soviet power.
+The existing and projected gap between our finite resources and the level of capabilities needed to implement our strategy for U.S.-Soviet relations makes it essential that we: 1) establish firm priorities for the use of limited U.S. resources where they will have the greatest restraining impact on the Soviet Union; and 2) mobilize the resources of our allies and friends who are willing to join with us in containing the expansion of Soviet power.